cyverse/irods-adm/README.md

 The program `check-irods` generates a report on the accessibility of the IES and resources from various locations.

+The program `rm-resc` can be used to remove all of the files from a given resource.

 ## Synchronizing data object and file sizes